HEAT: Holistic Edge Attention Transformer for Structured Reconstruction: Related Work

 \subsection{Classical techniques}

 Structured geometry reconstruction has been an active area of research in computer vision, turning raster sensor data into vectorized geometries including wireframes, planes~\cite{furukawa2009manhattan,silberman2012indoor}, room layouts~\cite{delage2006dynamic,hedau2009recovering}, floorplans~\cite{cabral2014piecewise}, and polygonal loops \cite{gimenez2015reconstruction}.
-Traditional methods rely on low-level image processing techniques such as Hough transformation \cite{llados1997system,adan20113d} and superpixel segmentation \cite{qin2018accurate}.
-More sophisticated solvers are then proposed: for example, graphical model inference based on graph-cuts for planar structure reconstruction \cite{furukawa2009manhattan,silberman2012indoor}, dynamic programming for floorplan recovery \cite{cabral2014piecewise}, and Bayesian network for room layout estimation \cite{delage2006dynamic}.
+Traditional methods rely on low-level image processing techniques such as Hough transform \cite{llados1997system,adan20113d} or superpixel segmentation \cite{qin2018accurate}.
+More sophisticated solvers are also proposed, for example, graphical model inference based on graph-cuts for planar reconstruction \cite{furukawa2009manhattan,silberman2012indoor}, dynamic programming for floorplan recovery \cite{cabral2014piecewise}, and Bayesian network for room layout estimation \cite{delage2006dynamic}.
 These methods involve a plethora of heuristics or parameters to tweak by hand.